Philliec459/NMR-Echo-Train-Inversion-to-created-a-typical-NMR-log/README.md

     popt, pcov = curve_fit(func, xdata, ystack, method='trf', bounds=(0.05, [20, 20, 20, 20, 20, 20, 20, 20]))

-This application might be a bit unorthodox for NMR Echo Train inversion, but it does serve as a python's SciPy's example for this process.
+This application might be a bit unorthodox for typical NMR Echo Train inversion, but it does serve as a python's SciPy's example for this process.

 The sample code and sample data can be found in this repository.
 Please download all the data and run the python program from the downloaded subdirectory.